mbradds/highseries/readme.md

 ## Intro

-The Highcharts JavaScript api requires that the users data conform to a "series" object, consiting of at least a series name, and an array of "data" in a JSON style format of {x:value, y:value} pairs for continuous data, or {name:value, y:value} pairs for categorical data.
+The Highcharts JavaScript api requires that the user data conform to a "series" object, consiting of at least a series name, and an array of "data" in a JSON style format of {x:value, y:value} pairs for continuous data, or {name:value, y:value} pairs for categorical data.

 Obviously most datasets found online dont conform to this required format.
-Highseries reads in a users data, as well as several optional parameters for syling each series, and converts the dataset directly into an Array of valid series objects that Highcharts can work with.
+Highseries reads in a users JSON data, as well as several optional parameters for syling each series, and converts the dataset directly into an Array of valid series objects that Highcharts can work with.